dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-create-an-mdi-window-list-with-menustrip-windows-forms.md

 3. Add two top-level menu items to the <xref:System.Windows.Forms.MenuStrip> and set their <xref:System.Windows.Forms.Control.Text%2A> properties to `&File` and `&Window`.

-4. Add a submenu item to the `&File` menu item and set its <xref:System.Windows.Forms.ToolStripItem.Text%2A> property to `&Open`.
+4. Add two submenu items to the `&File` menu item and set their <xref:System.Windows.Forms.ToolStripItem.Text%2A> properties to `&Open` and `&New`.

 5. Set the <xref:System.Windows.Forms.MenuStrip.MdiWindowListItem%2A> property of the <xref:System.Windows.Forms.MenuStrip> to the `&Window`<xref:System.Windows.Forms.ToolStripMenuItem>.